 Yetminster Fair Association

-We were very sorry as we had lots of exciting ideas, but in the circumstances there was no other option.
+We were very sorry as we had lots of exciting ideas, but under the circumstances there was no other option.
 Even if the restrictions had been lifted in time for our July date, there was no chance of carrying out the planning and making all the necessary arrangements in time.

 Chairman – Yetminster Fair

-What is Yetminster Fair?
+What is the Yetminster Fair?

 The Yetminster Fair is one of the oldest fairs in Wessex and has been running almost continuously since the 13th Century under a charter granted to the Bishop of Salisbury for a fair “to be held in his manor of Yetminster”.

 The lively atmosphere of Fair Day in the village calendar adds to the charm of the old stone farm houses and manors evoking memories of a bygone age and attracts people from far and wide.

 It is normally held on the 2nd Saturday of July and there are a myriad of stalls along the High Street with great entertainment for all ages in the main arena outside the White Hart.

 The Yetminster Fair Association was set up to promote the Fair and, in addition to this the Association also raises funds through various fundraising events and activities within the village throughout the year.

 It also runs a lottery – the “50” Club” (click here for more info and Form to join) which is well supported with weekly contributions from local residents.